 01 Establish Clear Leadership Role and Responsibilities of the Board

-The Company clearly defines the role and responsibilities of the Board of Directors in the Board of Directors’ Charter, whereby the Board of Directors have major responsibilities in setting objectives of the business, financial policies, risk management, and strategic direction and allocating necessary resources that will enable Company personnel to attain the objectives.
+The Company clearly defines the role and responsibilities of the Board of Directors in the Board of Directors’ Charter, where the Board of Directors have major responsibilities in setting objectives, and main goals of the business, financial policies, risk management, and strategic direction and allocating necessary resources that will enable Company personnel to attain the objectives.
 The Board will appropriately monitor, evaluate and oversee the reporting of the Company’s performance.

-The Board sets roles and responsibilities of the Chief Executive Officer, and oversees that the directors and the executives perform their responsibilities in compliance with their fiduciary duties and that Company operates in accordance with applicable laws and regulations and resolutions of the shareholders’ meeting.
+The Board sets roles and responsibilities of the Chief Executive Officer, and oversees that the directors and the management are responsible, careful and honest in performing their duties; and that Company operates in accordance with applicable laws, regulations and resolutions of the shareholders’ meeting.

 02 Define Objectives that Promote Sustainable Value Creation

-The main objective of the Company set by the Board is to be a leading lime producer, and the Board set the Company’s vision and values, including strategies, goals and yearly-plan for the Company’ s employees to perform their duties to achieve such objective.
+The main objective of the Company set by the Board is to be a leading lime producer, and the Board set the Company’s vision and values, including strategies, goals and yearly-plan for the Company’s employees to perform their duties to reach the objective within set timeframe.

 03 Strengthen Board Effectiveness

-The Board is comprised of knowledgeable and experienced personnel with good interpersonal skills and capability to perform directors’ duties for the best interest of the Company.
-The director has a significant role in setting the Company’ s policies.
-According to the Company’ s Articles of Association, there must be 5 to 12 directors, consisting of executive, non-executive and independent directors to ensure proper check and balance.
+The Board is comprised of knowledgeable and experienced executives with good interpersonal skills and capability to perform directors’ duties for the best interest of the Company.
+The directors have a significant role in setting the Company’s policies.
+According to the Company’s Articles of Association, there are to be 5 to 12 directors, consisting of executive, non-executive and independent directors to ensure proper check and balance.
 Details of board composition, qualifications of directors, term of office, roles and responsibilities are stated in the Board Charter.